No one knows when Tesla Bot will arrive. Here are robots you can experience now

 Security is one of the first markets for Boston Dynamics, a company with some of the most eye-catching robots around.
 Its backflip-capable humanoid Atlas robots are probably the closest thing to a Tesla Bot so far, but the product that the company is selling today is the doglike Spot Mini.

 Spot Mini didn't fare well in New York City, though.
-The New York Police Department scrapped a robot police dog contract after criticism from Rep. Alexandria Ocasio-Cortez and other public concerns.
+The New York Police Department scrapped a contract for robot police dogs after criticism from Rep. Alexandria Ocasio-Cortez and other public concerns.

 Telepresence robots